doncatnip/kanone/README.md

     >>> Hello.context( 42 ).result
     Traceback (most recent call last):
     ...
-    require.error.Invalid: This is not a string, it is a "int" !
+    kanone.error.Invalid: This is not a string, it is a "int" !

 ### The errorFormatter